dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 }
 ```

 You can now create a Pull Request with your changes.
 You will see the **terraform-plan.yml** workflow run and post a comment with the output of `terraform plan`.
-You can now review the changes and approve the Pull Request.
-Merge the Pull Request and you will see the **terraform-apply.yml** workflow run and apply the changes to your DNSimple account.
+Review the changes, and approve the Pull Request.
+Merge the Pull Request, and you will see the **terraform-apply.yml** workflow run and apply the changes to your DNSimple account.
 You can now check your zone on DNSimple to see the changes.

 ### Updating an existing record

 Let's say you want to update the `A` record for `local.example.com` to point to `198.162.0.1` instead of `127.0.0.1`.
-You can do this by updating the `value` attribute in your `main.tf` file:
+Do this by updating the `value` attribute in your `main.tf` file:

 ```hcl
 resource "dnsimple_zone_record" "local" {